 The Airline Knows

-This explains why it’s very difficult to find award seats during the holiday, or to popular destinations.
-They want you to use your points for off-season travel and to less-popular destination.
+This explains why it’s very difficult to find award seats during the holidays or to popular destinations.
+They want you to use your points for off-season travel and to less-popular destinations.

 Alliance Award Seats Are Cheap